 - The whole part describing what Tsugumi went through after escaping from LEMU at the expense of Takeshi's life, how she almost gave up on living because the love of her life was dead, ran from Leiblich, lived as a homeless person, found out she was pregnant, regained hope in life because of her children....just everything about that.

-The ending of "After You've Gone", the Drama CD.
-Tsugumi breaking down into tears and embracing Sara after the latter recovers from the fatal virus always touches this troper's heart.
+- The ending of "After You've Gone", the Drama CD.
+Tsugumi breaking down into tears and embracing Sara after the latter recovers from the fatal virus.

-In the Xbox 360 remake, mixed with a Crowning Moment of Heartwarming, the reunion with Takeshi and Coco.
+- In the Xbox 360 remake, mixed with a Heartwarming Moment, the reunion with Takeshi and Coco.
 In the original, only Hokuto went down to see him, and he had spoken to both of them before.
 In the remake, everyone goes down to IBF to see them wake up.
 Hokuto and Sara happily welcoming their father back as he woke up (this being both their first meeting with him, as Hokuto hadn't spoken directly to Takeshi in this version), and Tsugumi seeing him for the first time in 17 years, only to tearfully berate him for leaving her alone for so long.

 - Sora's "Good" Ending.
 Takeshi tearfully recites the Pygmalion legend to Sora while he makes a backup of her data, leading to a Hope Spot... but ultimately, no rescue comes, and they resolve to be Together in Death.Takeshi: I don't think I'll ever be the King of Cyprus...but I love you, more than anyone.

 - Remember, too, that this is after Takeshi has ensured the survival of everyone else in LEMU, and that he is voluntarily choosing to stay behind.

 - Also, Sora still does not have a physical form - so Takeshi can't even have real physical contact with her in their final moments (unless you believe in the Pygmalion myth).